Day Trips & Special Events

 First Friday Winter Lecture Series

-First Fridays of December, January, and February
+First Fridays of December, January, and MARCH (Feb. lecture has been rescheduled to March this year)

 3:00 - 4:30 pm in the Morris Thompson Cultural and Visitors Center Theatre